sjhuang26/thinking-system/README.md

 The GPU would create a CORRECT-INCORRECT binary signal of rationality that could overwrite the CPU when trained.
 This is treated as a **local maxima** of rationality.

-Is the CPU stage necessary at a very young age to crystallize the token painting aptitude in the GPU?
-I think this is done through nonverbal acquisition of first principles or mental models, not necessarily through the Relational Frame Theory _de facto_ convention of Multiple Exemplar Training.

 ### Main takeaway

 I think that SMART training supports the hypothesis that **GPU stress leads to positive results in cognitive intelligence aptitude increase**.